 One Agent can provide services to multiple banks provided he (the agent) has a separate service level agreement with each bank.
-Alternately, bank may organize their agent network using open architecture so that they may entertain other banks' customers using infrastructure provided by one bank.
+Alternately, banks may organize their agent network using open architecture so that the agents may entertain other banks' customers using infrastructure provided by one bank.

-Agents may not alter/change charges/fees structure provided by the bank in anyway.
+Agents may not alter/change charges/fees structure provided by the bank in any way.
 All charges have to be pre-agreed between the bank and the agent and should be clearly communicated to the customers.

-Banks/agents may choose to brand there agent network under any brand name.
+Banks/agents may choose to brand their agent network under any brand name.
 However use of words like Bank, financial intermediary, microfinance bank or any other word suggesting that the agent is itself an FI, is not allowed.

-5.2 Agent Structure
+6.2 Agent Structure